AY2526S1-CS2103-F11-2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to <u>view all auditionees (UC01)</u>.
-2. AddressBook shows a list of auditionees with their details.
+2. AuditionNUS shows a list of auditionees with their details.
     Use case ends.

 Use case 2: UC02 – Sort all auditionees.